 • Soft, bare (untreated) wood

-• The females do possess a potent stinger, though they rarely sting humans unless provoked
+• The female bees do possess a potent stinger, though they rarely sting humans unless provoked

-• The males do not have a stinger and any ‘aggressive’ behavior, such as defending its territory, is just posturing
+• The male bees do NOT have a stinger and any ‘aggressive’ behavior, such as defending its territory, is just posturing

 • Females left untreated to bore into wooden structures can cause serious damage over time